 Are there any hotels on Saona Island?

 There are no proper hotels or all-inclusive resorts on Isla Saona.
-However, there are two simple guesthouses in the village of Mano Juan, the only little town on the whole island.
+However, there are three simple guesthouses in the village of Mano Juan, the only little town on the whole island.
 You can sleep there and have a back-to-the-basics island experience as you will most likely be the only tourist in the village and might have power and/or water outages.
 But you also will be the only one enjoying this unforgettable sunrise in the morning …

 Alternatives to Isla Saona

-If you feel that Isla Saona is nothing for you or if you would like to avoid the crowds, you can try the neighboring Isla Catalina, which is described here in detail.
+If you feel that an Isla Saona excursion is nothing for you or if you would like to avoid the crowds, you can try the neighboring Isla Catalina, which is described here in detail.
 It is a beautiful island 15 miles northwest of Isla Saona and also includes a fun boat trip, snorkeling and sufficient beach time.
 The scenery might not be as paradisical as Isla Saona but a big plus of Isla Catalina is that you will go both ways with a catamaran – 100% Caribbean feeling guaranteed.

 Cayo Levantado is another island that is reachable from Punta Cana, but it is farther away and the crossing through the bay of Samaná might be a little bit rough, depending on the wind.
 Therefore I would not recommend going there just for the island, Isla Saona and Isla Catalina are more worth it.
 However, if you combine Cayo Levantado with a whale-watching excursion (from January to March) it is an amazing package and very recommendable.